 The Academy achieves the lower densities and fewer understory trees through a combination of mechanical and hand thinning, mastication, and prescribed fire.
 Byproducts of the thinning program and other tree removal projects on the Academy are sold as firewood through the Academy Natural Resources office.
 Information on the Academy's firewood program as well as more information on our forest and fire management program is found below.

-Firewood can be purchased by DoD ID card holders and the general public (during 0900-1700 visitor hours).
+The Natural Resources woodlot is open 24/7 and operating on the honor system.
+Firewood cutters must measure their load and leave a check made out to the US Treasury in the brown mailbox at the office door.
+A price sheet and measuring tape is inside the mailbox.
 Most firewood is Ponderosa pine, but some Douglas-fir, white fir, spruce, oak, and ornamental hardwoods may occasionally be available.
 Firewood is sold for $40/cord in 1/8th cord increments.
-Natural Resources can only accept a personnel check or money order for payment; no cash sales are allowed.
-Firewood cutters purchasing log-length wood must provide their own chainsaw and safety equipment.
+Firewood cutters must provide their own chainsaw and safety equipment.

 Click here for more information on the USAFA woodlot.

 What's a Cord?

 A cord is defined as a stack of wood 4" x 4" x 8" or 128 cubic feet.
 We measure the load of firewood you purchase in cubic feet and charge you the nearest 1/8th cord increment.